rsvim/rsvim/DEVELOPMENT.md

   > Recommend using [bacon](https://github.com/Canop/bacon) to setup a background lint service, start with `bacon clippy`.

+### Coding Style

+- Public methods named with `_` prefix are private, the public decorator is only for testing.

 ### Global Control

 This project uses environment variables to control some behaviors globally, i.e. you can run the `rsvim` command with prepending some env vars.
 For example: